 Best Wifi Mesh Network for Sky Broadband

-By now you have probably started to realize that there is no single ‘best’ mesh network for Sky Broadband.
+By now, you have probably realized that there is no single ‘best’ mesh network for Sky Broadband.
 Instead, there is a ‘best’ mesh network for you.

-This will depend on your requirements, the size of your home, and the amount of devices that you wish to connect to your internet.
+This will depend on your requirements, the size of your home, and the number of devices you wish to connect to your internet.

-I personally have used TP-Link devices scattered around my various living spaces and offices, mainly due to the cost and performance, and not for any endorsement – they just seemed to work for me.
-I used an TP-Link Archer MR600 as my primary internet device as we didn’t have fibre or 5G where we lived at the time.
+I have used TP-Link devices scattered around my various living spaces and offices, mainly due to the cost and performance, and not for any endorsement—they just seemed to work for me.
+I used a TP-Link Archer MR600 as my primary internet device, as we didn’t have fibre or 5G where we lived at the time.

-If WiFi 6 is something that you would like to try and future proof towards then you can also check out this mesh enabled beast, the TP-Link WiFi 6 Mesh WiFi.
-You have plenty of options when it comes to selecting both budget friendly and high performance models from different manufacturers.
+If WiFi 6 is something you would like to try and future-proof, then you can also check out this mesh-enabled beast, the TP-Link WiFi 6 Mesh WiFi.
+You have plenty of options when selecting both budget-friendly and high-performance models from different manufacturers.

 What have we learned about MeshWiFi for Sky Broadband?